syncfusion-content/angular-docs/angular-2/Chart/Chart-Dimensions.md

 You can specify the chart size in percentage by using the `size` property.
 The chart gets its dimension with respect to its container.

-N> Chart is using custom tag to render chart.
+N> Chart is using custom tag for rendering.
 For custom tag, default display style attribute will not be apply.
 So, you need to specify chart container display style as `block` to get the actual size.

 {% highlight html %}